SoftFluent/CodeFluent-Entities-Documentation/addins/database.md

 # Database

-This section contains information on how to configure and use the CodeFluent Entities Database addins.
+This section contains information on how to configure and use the CodeFluent Entities Database Addins.

 ## [Oracle Database](oracle_database.md)